 If anyone's going to have a bad experience here, it will be your remote delegates.
 You'll need to consider their experience every step of the way, even more so than your in-person delegates.

 - Ensure the virtual event platform you choose has smart networking capabilities such as AI match-making, hosted networking, gamification and features that make it as easy as possible for delegates to interact, such as displaying virtual business cards.
+It's also a good idea to ensure your platform has great breakout functionality; Arena has video and audio breakouts, allowing attendees the choice of how they prefer to interact with others.

 - Serendipity found at in-person events won’t be present here, so make sure you actually schedule networking sessions into the agenda and give your virtual delegates plenty of direction on how to take advantage of the networking features you have available.